carpentries/instructor-training/episodes/09-eia.md

 {: .callout}

 For a short checklist of things to keep in mind for in-person workshop locations, see [the accessibility checklist][handbook-accessibility-checklist] in The Carpentries Handbook.
-If anything seems to be missing, contributions are welcome!
+In particular, take note that the most frequent accessibility challenge noted in [Carpentries post-assessment surveys][post-surveys] is difficulty hearing an Instructor from the back of the room.

 > ## Accessibility Testing